jhenahan/ohaskell-translations/chapters/12-about_hackage.md

 #### About Prelude ####

-There is a standard module which is imported to all your modules by default.
+There is a standard module which is imported into all your modules by default.
 Its name is `Prelude`.
 It contains the most basic Haskell instruments, you will use many of them all the time.